A Module is an exported Flow Graph that can be loaded and called from another Flow Graph at any point during the game session.

 - Modules can return unique output values to their callers, allowing them to be used in many different situations.

-- Modules are instanced, meaning that multiple copies of the same module can be active simultaneously, but running with different inputs
+- Modules can be instanced (default behavior), meaning that multiple copies of the same module can be active simultaneously, but running with different inputs

 Converting a Flow Graph to a Module

-First create a module by selecting File -> New FG Module... in the Flow Graph Editor:
+First create a module by selecting File -> New FG Module -> Global/Level... in the Flow Graph Editor:

-or right-click on the FG Modules item in the Flow Graph overview and choose New FG Module from the context menu:
+or right-click on the FG Modules item in the Flow Graph overview and choose New Global FG Module / New Level FG Module from the context menu: